About weather.fo

 1. Live webcam snapshots

-We pull snapshots from webcams across the Faroe Islands, courtesy of Faroe Islands Live.
-These are refreshed regularly throughout the day.
+We pull snapshots from webcams across the Faroe Islands.
+These are refreshed every 30 minutes.

 2. AI analysis

-Each snapshot is analyzed by an AI vision model that assesses visibility, cloud cover, precipitation, wind indicators, and overall conditions.
+Each snapshot is analyzed by AI that reads the image and assesses visibility, cloud cover, precipitation, wind indicators, and overall conditions.
 It produces a conditions score (1–10) and activity recommendations.

 3. Real-time forecasts